Kashima Line: Operation

-Until 2015, the Limited Express Ayame service ran between Tokyo Station and Kashima Jingu once in a day, from Kashima Jingu in every morning, from Tokyo in every night, and stopped all stations on the Kashima Line.
-From Kashima-Jingū and Mito, Oarai Kashima Line local or rapid diesel trains run approximately once an hour.
-Normally, no passenger train stops at Kashima Soccer Stadium, except when football matches are played in the stadium.
+Until 2015, the Limited Express Ayame service ran between Tokyo Station and Kashima Jingu once per day, from Kashima Jingu in every morning, from Tokyo in every night, stopping at all stations on the Kashima Line.

-JR Freight operates trains on the line, from Tokyo area to the Kashima Rinko Line.
-The trains change its directions at Kashima Soccer Stadium Station.
+JR Freight also operates trains on the Kashima Line from the Tokyo area to the Kashima Rinkai Railway Kashima Rinkō Line.
+Trains change direction at Kashima Soccer Stadium Station.

 Stations

 History

 This line was planned as the main mass transportation method within the Kashima Industrial Zone along the southern coast of Ibaraki Prefecture, to connect with the Tokyo Metropolis.